 But people who are enrolling in Medicare and do not have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription drug coverage.
 Medicare Part D plans can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan with integrated Part D prescription drug coverage.

-For 2022 coverage, there are 23 stand-alone Medicare Part D plans in Oklahoma are available in 2020, with premiums that range from about $13 to $138/month.
+For 2022 coverage, there are 23 stand-alone Medicare Part D plans in Oklahoma, with premiums that range from about $7 to $95/month.

-As of mid-2020, almost half of Oklahoma’s Medicare beneficiaries (346,780 people) had prescription drug coverage under stand-alone Medicare Part D enrollment.
-Another 169,166 Oklahomans had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans (MAPD).
+As of late 2021, more than four out of ten Oklahoma Medicare beneficiaries (317,895 people) had prescription drug coverage under stand-alone Medicare Part D (PDP) enrollment.
+Another 215,477 Oklahomans had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans (MAPD).
 Medicare Advantage enrollment has been increasing at a much faster pace than overall Medicare enrollment, so the number of beneficiaries with MAPD coverage has been steadily growing, while the number of people with stand-alone PDP coverage has been declining.

 Medicare Part D enrollment is available when a person is first eligible for Medicare, and there is also an annual open enrollment period in the fall (the same window that applies to Medicare Advantage plans), from October 15 to December 7, when beneficiaries can enroll in a Medicare Part D plan or switch to a different plan for the coming year.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Oklahoma?